 Spitfire Versus Messerschmitt Bf109 in 1940

-The bulk of this essay was first published in 1992 as part of my "Spitfire!" hyperbook title for the Commodore Amiga computer, (it has been widely plegarised since, whole paragraphs crop up on other websites without a word altered).
-A few changes have been made to its original 1992 form in light of new information.
-I do not mind people quoting this page - that's what it's there for - but acknowledgement of the source and a link back to my website would be appreciated.
+The bulk of this essay was first published in 1992 as part of my "Spitfire!" hyperbook title for the Commodore Amiga computer, (it has been widely plagiarised since; whole paragraphs crop up on other websites without a word altered).
+I have updated it since, with details from work published since then.
+I do not mind people quoting this page - that's what it's there for - but an acknowledgement of the source and a link back to my website would be appreciated.

-We shall now look in more detail at the performance of both aircraft, remember that all figures refer to the Spitfire Mk I and the Messerschmitt Bf109E3/4 fitted with DB601A engine.
+We shall now look in more detail at the performance of both aircraft, remember that all figures refer to the Spitfire Mk I with Merlin III engine and the Messerschmitt Bf109E3/4 fitted with DB601A engine.

 There is more than one account by German wartime fighter pilots that suggest that many Luftwaffe novices did not use the turning performance of the 109 to the full.
-They seem to have regarded the point at which the automatic slots popped out as being a warning to ease back.
+They seem to have regarded the point at which the automatic slats popped out as being a warning to ease back.
 Only more experienced pilots pushed the Bf109 to its limits.
-The way the slots operated could itself be a problem, causing the Bf109 to "buck" and throw off the aim of the Bf109 pilot, perhaps at the critical moment.
+The way the slats operated could itself be a problem, causing the Bf109 to "buck" and throw off the aim of the Bf109 pilot, perhaps at the critical moment.
 The slats could also operate asymmetrically if flown into the slipstream of another aircraft, again making aiming difficult.